leredirect/vscode_turbogerrit/README.md

 * `turbogerrit.email`: Email for filter reviews.

 ## Release Notes

+## 0.0.6
+- Separate trees for incoming and outcoming reviews, bugdixing and small refactoring in sourcecode

 ### 0.0.5
 - Separate view in SCM panel, provides commits assigned to email (set in config or with initial setup command), diff for changed files, review and open gerrit webview url